 - It may affect various organs - the kidneys (atheroembolic renal disease), skin, gastrointestinal system, and brain.

 Investigation of atherosclerosis itself (rather than its clinical manifestations) is not routine in clinical practice, but has been used as a research tool.
 Possible techniques are:

 - Ultrasound measurement of carotid intima-media thickness using B-mode ultrasound - this has some limitations.

-- Intravascular ultrasound - can detect atherosclerotic plaques not visible on angiography; may show up recent plaque disruption.
+- Intravascular ultrasound - this can detect atherosclerotic plaques not visible on angiography; it may show up recent plaque disruption.

 - High-resolution MRI.